Step 3: Articulation Agreement Created

-Once a faculty and course(s) are approved, the PCC Dual Credit office creates an Articulation Agreement to be signed by PCC and the high school.
-The agreement states the responsibilities of both the high school and the college and is signed by the high school faculty, principal, college Faculty Liaison, Division Dean, PCC Dual Credit Coordinator, and Vice President of Academic & Student Affairs.
+Once Dual Credit High School Faculty has received the appropriate instructor and course approvals, the PCC Dual Credit office creates an Articulation Agreement that is a legally binding contract between Portland Community College, PCC Dual Credit, and the high school.
+The agreement states the responsibilities of both the high school and the college, and is signed by the high school instructor and administrator, as well as the PCC Dual Credit Coordinator, Faculty Liaison, Division Dean, and Vice President of Academic Affairs.

-In 2014-15, PCC Dual Credit involved 23 school districts, 54 high schools, 230 articulating faculty, 270 articulation agreements, and 48 PCC programs.
+In 2015-16, PCC Dual Credit involved 25 school districts, 62 high schools, 268 articulating faculty, 776 articulation agreements, and 50 PCC programs.